-- 1. Students who have completed this course should Understand the relation between the standard model and QCD - 2.
+- 1. Analyze the relation between the standard model and QCD - 2.
 Understand the importance of models in describing the properties of nuclei and nuclear collisions - 3.
 Be able to make quantitative estimates of phenomena involving nuclei. - 4.
-Students understand the basic principle, type of accelerators, working and operation of Accelerators. - 5.
+Students understand the basic principle, type of accelerators, working and operation of accelerators. - 5.
 Students learn the basic of ion sources, beam transport and application of accelerator in different branches of science. - 6.
 Training given to students and researchers of the Universities to handle such complicated machine.

-Nuclear mass and charge: Distribution of nuclear charge - Nuclear mass and binding energy of a nucleus - semi-empirical mass formula - Nature of nuclear force - form of nucleon-nucleon potential - charge independence and charge symmetry of nuclear forces - Bound states of two nucleons-Ground state of Deuterium - Wave mechanics of ground state of Deuterium-Spin states - Pauli's exclusion principle -Tensor force - Exchange force - Low energy Nucleon - Nucleon scattering
+Nuclear mass and charge: Distribution of nuclear charge - Nuclear mass and binding energy of a nucleus - semi-empirical mass formula - Nature of nuclear force - form of nucleon-nucleon potential - charge independence and charge symmetry of nuclear forces - Bound states of two nucleons-Ground state of Deuterium - Wave mechanics of ground state of Deuterium-Spin states -Pauli's exclusion principle -Tensor force - Exchange force - Low energy Nucleon - Nucleon scattering

-Radioactivity:

-Alpha decay: Properties of $\alpha$ particles - Velocity and energy of $\alpha$ particles - Gamow's theory of $\alpha$ particles- Geiger - Nuttall law- $\alpha$ ray energies and fine structure of $\alpha$ rays - $\alpha$ disintegration energy-Low range $\alpha$ particles
+Radioactivity: Alpha decay: Properties of α particles - Velocity and energy of α particles - Gamow's theory of α particles- Geiger - Nuttall law- α ray energies and fine structure of α rays - α disintegration energy-Low range α particles

-Beta decay: Properties of $\beta$ particles - General features of $\beta$ ray spectrum - Pauli's hypothesis - Fermi's theory of $\beta$ particles - Forms of interaction and selection rules - Fermi's and Gamow teller transition
+Beta decay: Properties of β particles - General features of β ray spectrum - Pauli's hypothesis - Fermi's theory of β particles - Forms of interaction and selection rules - Fermi's and Gamow teller transition

-Gamma decay: The absorption of $\gamma$ rays by matter - Interaction of $\gamma$ rays with matter - Measurement of $\gamma$ ray energies - Dumont bent crystal spectrometer method-internal conversion - Applications.
+Gamma decay: The absorption of γ rays by matter - Interaction of γ rays with matter - Measurement of γ ray energies - Dumont bent crystal spectrometer method-internal conversion - Applications.